ucbext/cs900/program2.md

 - Chapter 6: Functions
 - Chapter 7: Arrays

+Before you begin, you may want to go back and review these chapters to ensure you understand them fully.
 To get you started, each program file along with the appropriate Bazel configuration has already been setup for you in the `program2` directory.
 You simply need to fill out each file with the appropriate code.

 In order for tests to pass and ensure that you get the proper grade that you deserve, you must ensure that your output case-sensitively matches the output that the tests expect.